haven1network/validator/Readme.md

 Here is the Installation Guide for [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/standalone/).

+For networking we use a vpn called [Tailscale](https://tailscale.com/download)

 ## Introduction

 Haven1 is an EVM-compatible Layer 1 blockchain that seamlessly incorporates key principles of traditional finance into the Web3 ecosystem.